Many-body parametric resonances in the driven sine-Gordon model: Driven sine-Gordon model

 Here $N_s$ denotes the number of lattice sites, and the particle number and phase operators satisfy the canonical commutation relations

 The model~(\ref{eq:HLat}) is known as the quantum Frenkel-Kontorova\cite{FK1938,hu_li_2000} chain.

-Our main tool used for exploring the dynamics of Hamiltonian~\eqref{eq:HLat} is the semi-classical truncated Wigner approximation.
-This approach allows us to calculate time-dependent expectation values and correlations by sampling the classical phase and particle number variables $\{\varphi_j,n_j\}$ randomly at $t=0$, according to the Wigner distribution of the initial state, and by calculating the time evolution from the mean-field equations of motion~\cite{POLKOVNIKOV20101790}.
-The validity of this approximation for studying quantum quenches in the sine-Gordon model has been studied in various works~\cite{POLKOVNIKOV20101790,DallaTorre2013_PhysRevLett.110.090404,HorvathPhysRevA.100.013613}, establishing TWA as a reliable approach up to intermediate times and comparatively weak interactions, for the regime that is the main focus of the paper.
+Our main tool used for exploring the dynamics of Hamiltonian~\eqref{eq:HLat} is the semi-classical truncated Wigner approximation (TWA).
+This approach allows us to calculate time-dependent expectation values and correlations by sampling the classical phase and particle number variables $\{\varphi_j,n_j\}$ randomly at $t=0$, according to the Wigner distribution of the initial state, and by calculating the time evolution from the mean-field equations of motion~\cite{POLKOVNIKOV20101790}. \li{We note that TWA can only be rigorously justified on short time scales based on a perturbative expansion.
+At intermediate times, the approximation becomes uncontrolled, and its range of validity can only be estimated by direct comparison to more controlled numerical methods or analytical approaches.
+For quantum quenches in the sine-Gordon model, such a benchmark has been performed in various works~\cite{Sinatra_2002,POLKOVNIKOV20101790,DallaTorre2013_PhysRevLett.110.090404,HorvathPhysRevA.100.013613}, establishing TWA as a reliable approach up to intermediate times and comparatively weak interactions, for the regime that is the main focus of the paper.
+While none of these works studied a Floquet drive, due to the difficulties in applying well-controlled approximations to highly excited states, generic considerations suggest that TWA performs even better in the presence of a high energy density, rendering the dynamics more classical.
+These arguments support the expectation that TWA correctly captures the transient parametric heating dynamics studied in this paper.}